Meet Bibi Euse

 Bibi strongly believes in het gut feeling, and in organic changes.
 "You put blocks into motion in areas of your life you're not happy with, and then you have to trust the process.
 When the time is right, the change will happen."

-Planning for a three month-volunteering job in Rwanda has been such a path of change and trust.
+Going on a volunteering trip to Rwanda has been such a path of change and trust.

 "A friend named one of her works, ‘We All Need To Fill A Gap’, and I believe that.
 When I went to India, 4 years ago, I started having this idea I wanted to volunteer.
 Last year a friend moved to Rwanda to work with the Red Cross.
 I visited him, and I got super excited to help out.
 But soon after my arrival, the outbreak of corona happened."

 After a rushed return, her dream kept lingering and she found a new project.
-Soon, the time will be right and the change will happen: she's leaving for Rwanda at the end of September.
+Bibi is currently in Rwanda, working with the Nyamirambo Women's Center.

 "This is a time of my life where I have the freedom and the space to do it, and I’m risking so much but less than in another moment of my life.
 I’m just in the beginning of this episode."